Paul Tillich: Biography

-In 1900, Tillich's father was transferred to Berlin, resulting in Tillich's switching in 1901 to a Berlin school, from which he graduated in 1904.
-Before his graduation, however, his mother died of cancer in September 1903, when Tillich was 17.
-Tillich attended several universities — the University of Berlin beginning in 1904, the University of Tübingen in 1905, and the University of Halle-Wittenberg from 1905 to 1907.
-He received his Doctor of Philosophy degree at the University of Breslau in 1911 and his Licentiate of Theology degree at Halle-Wittenberg in 1912.
-His PhD dissertation at Breslau was The Conception of the History of Religion in Schelling's Positive Philosophy: Its Presuppositions and Principles.
+In 1900, Tillich's father was transferred to Berlin.
+Tillich switched to a Berlin school in 1901 and graduated in 1904.
+In September of the preceding year, his mother died of cancer; Tillich was 17.
+He attended several universities: the University of Berlin beginning in 1904; the University of Tübingen in 1905; and the University of Halle-Wittenberg from 1905 to 1907.
+He received his Doctor of Philosophy (PhD) degree at the University of Breslau in 1911 and his Licentiate of Theology at Halle-Wittenberg in 1912.
+His PhD dissertation at Breslau was on Schelling and the history of religion.

-During his time at university, he became a member of the Wingolf Christian fraternity in Berlin, Tübingen and Halle.
+During his time at university, he became a member of the Wingolf Christian fraternities in Berlin, Tübingen, and Halle.

-That same year, 1912, Tillich was ordained as a Lutheran minister in the Province of Brandenburg.
-On 28 September 1914 he married Margarethe ("Grethi") Wever (1888–1968), and in October he joined the Imperial German Army as a chaplain during World War I. Grethi deserted Tillich in 1919 after an affair that produced a child not fathered by Tillich; the two then divorced.
-During the war, Tillich served as a chaplain in the trenches, burying his closest friend and numerous soldiers in the mud of France.
+In 1912, Tillich was ordained as a Lutheran minister in the Province of Brandenburg.
+On 28 September 1914, he married Margarethe ("Grethi") Wever (1888–1968), and in October he joined the Imperial German Army as a chaplain during World War I. Grethi deserted Tillich in 1919 after an affair that produced a child not fathered by Tillich; the two then divorced.
+During the war, Tillich served as a chaplain in the trenches; he buried his closest friend and numerous soldiers in the mud of France.
 He was hospitalized three times for combat trauma, and was awarded the Iron Cross for bravery under fire.
 He came home from the war shattered.
 Tillich's academic career began after the war; he became a Privatdozent of Theology at the University of Berlin, a post he held from 1919 to 1924.
-On his return from the war he had met Hannah Werner-Gottschow, then married and pregnant.
-In March 1924 they married; it was the second marriage for both.
-She later wrote a book entitled From Time to Time about their life together, which included their commitment to open marriage, upsetting to some; despite this, they remained together into old age.
+On his return from the war, he met Hannah Werner-Gottschow (then married and pregnant).
+In March 1924, they married; it was the second marriage for both.
+She later wrote a book entitled From Time to Time about their life together (including their open marriage).
+Although their lifestyle was upsetting to some, they remained together into old age.